FCOO/leaflet-mouseposition/README.md

 ## Description
-Extension to leaflet to fire a new event `mouseposition` when the mouse is moved on the map **AND** when the map is moved *'under'* without moving the mouse on the screen.
+Extension to leaflet to fire a new event `mouseposition` when the mouse is moved on the map **OR** when the map is moved *'under'* without moving the mouse on the screen.
 This happens e.q. when the map is being zoomed or panned using the keyboards

 ## Installation